DarkDNS: Revisiting the Value of Rapid Zone Update: Methodology

 \section{Methodology}

-Our approach to estimating the extent of newly registered domains not captured by daily zone snapshots relies on intersecting public data sources: available zone snapshots, certificate transparency logs~\cite{rfc6962}, active DNS resolution measurements, and registration data (RDAP)~\cite{rfc7482}.
-Our pipeline has five steps: identify domains for which certificates are issued but are not present in the latest CZDS snapshots; collect RDAP data; monitor DNS changes of newly observed domains by performing active measurements; cross-validate inference with RDAP data; and identify transient (short-lived) domains.
+Our approach to estimating the extent of newly registered domains not captured by daily zone snapshots relies on public data sources: available zone snapshots, certificate transparency logs~\cite{rfc6962}, active DNS resolution measurements, and registration data (RDAP)~\cite{rfc7482}.
+Unlike passive DNS, our approach does not require the domain to be actively queried by users, but the the domain must have an issued certificate.
+Our pipeline has five steps: identify registered (pay-level) domains for which certificates are issued but are not present in the latest CZDS snapshots; collect RDAP data; monitor DNS changes of newly observed domains by performing active measurements; cross-validate inference with RDAP data; and identify transient (short-lived) domains.
 We feed the results of each measurement into Kafka topics and store them in Parquet format in our object storage for longitudinal analysis.